 A guide to the best ways to visit Kamakura on a day trip from Tokyo

-Kamakura is lovely coastal city south of Tokyo.
-It’s famous for its many temples, Enoshima Island, and most of all the Great Buddha.
+Kamakura is a scenic coastal city and UNESCO World Heritage south of Tokyo.
+It’s most famous for its many temples, Enoshima Island, and most of all the Great Buddha.
 Quite frankly there are so many wonderful things to so see in Kamakura that it almost feels impossible to skip it.
 But just how to get to Kamakura from Tokyo?
 It’s one of these questions almost every tourist in Japan asks at one point or another.

 From Tokyo to Kamakura by train

 The most popular choice to get from Tokyo to Kamakura is by train.
 In fact, I do recommend getting a JR Pass, as the Japanese highspeed bullet trains (shinkansen) have no rival when it comes to speed, service, and punctuality.
 The JR Pass gives you unlimited train rides on all Japan Rail trains for a week, two weeks or three weeks.

 There is also the Kamakura Enoshima Pass (sells for 700 yen), if you only want to use the trains around Kamakura and will travel the rest of Japan by car or bus.
 If you only stay in East Japan, the JR East pass might be worth considering as well.

 The JR Yokosuka Line for Zushi is your easiest connection from Tokyo Stations to Kamakura.
 It takes 55 minutes to get to Kamakura station and costs 920 Yen per person one way.
 This train also stops at Kita-Kamakura Station and usually leaves from track number 1 or 2 in Tokyo station.
 You can also take the JR Yokosuka Line for Kurihama (which also stops at Kamakura) or get in at Shinagawa (if that is easier for you).